hannahql/hannahql.github.io/_pages/about.md

 Hi!
 I am an Assistant Professor at [Columbia Business School](https://home.gsb.columbia.edu/) in the [Decision, Risk, and Operations](https://www8.gsb.columbia.edu/faculty-research/divisions/decision-risk-operations) division and a member of the [Data Science Institute](https://datascience.columbia.edu/).

-Previously, I received my PhD in Operations Research from Stanford University, where I was affiliated with the [Operations Research](https://or.stanford.edu/) group in MS&E and the [Society and Algorithms Lab](https://soal.stanford.edu/) and was a postdoctoral associate at MIT.
+Previously, I received my PhD in Operations Research from Stanford University, where I was affiliated with the [Operations Research](https://or.stanford.edu/) group in MS&E and the [Society and Algorithms Lab](https://soal.stanford.edu/).
+I was a postdoctoral associate at MIT.
 I graduated from Pomona College with a degree in mathematics.

 # Research Interests